jae0/adapt/README.md

 - ![Yukon](./inst/doc/Yukon/README.md)

-These assessments would be more informative for smaller areal units as they would make management decisions more relevant.
-This is because dynamics in a city or a rural area is likely very different with spatial patterns related to how connected each area is to neighbouring areas.
-So if you have access to information for your city/town, you might want to run this for your city/town.
+Some advice: These assessments would be more informative for smaller areal units as they would make management decisions more relevant.
+This is because dynamics in a city or a rural area is likely very different with spatial patterns related to how connected each area is to neighbouring areas and population behaviour in terms of distancing, service support, etc. So if you have access to information for your city/town, you might want to run this for your city/town to obtain the most relevant information.

 ---

 # Data

-The data are obtained directly from: https://github.com/ishaberry/Covid19Canada.
+The data are obtained from: https://github.com/ishaberry/Covid19Canada.
 This is a data repository maintained by:

 Berry I, Soucy J-PR, Tuite A, Fisman D. Open access epidemiologic data and an interactive dashboard to monitor the COVID-19 outbreak in Canada.
 CMAJ.
 2020 Apr 14;192(15):E420. doi: https://doi.org/10.1503/cmaj.75262